 With the number of different CBD goods on the market today, finding the best CBD product for sleep can be overwhelming.
 When it comes to sleep, you’re probably going to want something that offers full-body effects like an edible or sublingual CBD oil as opposed to something that targets a specific area like a topical.
 However, if pain in a certain area is the main reason you’re not sleeping, a topical could be just what you need.

-For the most part, if you’re looking to feel more calm and relaxed before bed, a CBD oil or edible is going to be what you want.
+For the most part, if you’re looking to feel more calm and relaxed before bed, a CBD infused drink, oil, or edible is going to be what you want.
 The CBD oil is absorbed into your bloodstream through capillaries under your tongue, while the edibles, like a CBD gummy, go through your digestive system.
 Both disperse CBD throughout your body, though an edible will take longer to kick in than a CBD oil because of the digestive process, so make sure you time your dosage with your bedtime.

 Finding the Right CBD for Sleep